vishalgautamm/UBCx-HtC1x-How-to-Code-Simple-Data/README.md

 # UBCx HtC1x: How to Code Simple Data

-Workig files from UBC's course: How to Code Simple Data
+Working files from UBC's [How to Code Simple Data] (https://www.edx.org/course/how-code-simple-data-ubcx-htc1x) course.